 When I applied through Clearing, I knew I wanted to be the best version of myself I possibly could and reach my maximum academic potential.
 I am known for saying, ‘Failure is not an option; world domination is’.
 I think that is a pretty bold statement about my long-term career goals.

 My advice for students coming through Clearing is to be organised and prepared.
 Tailor your personal statement to the university you are applying to, just as you would your CV when applying for a job.
 Do lots of research and attend open days before applying.
+If there is something specific you are nervous about, build a list of questions or reassurances you would like, to settle your nerves.
+When you contact the Clearing team, ask those questions and the answers should leave you less nervous.
 Most importantly of all, be brave and go for it.

 Learn more about how you can apply to ULaw on our Clearing webpage or call our Clearing hotline on 0808 301 9834